denzelrenner/LIFE4136-Group1-Rotation2/README.md

 ```bash
 bash ~/g46214_gatk_consensus_final.sh
 ```

+This script produces a directory called `g46214_gatk_output` with sub-directories for diploid output (`diploid_output`) and tetraploid output (`tetraploid_output`).

-For g46214 diploids, the most important output files created are called `g46214_diploid_coding_sequence.fasta` which contains the nucleotide consensus sequence for the diploid, and `final_multiallelic_diploid.vcf` which contains multiallelic variants.
+For g46214 diploids, the most important output files in the `diploid_output` directory are called `g46214_diploid_coding_sequence.fasta` which contains the nucleotide consensus sequence for the diploid, and `final_multiallelic_diploid.vcf` which contains multiallelic variants.
 You have to manually identify and extract alleles in the `final_multiallelic_diploid.vcf` file that have an allele frequency greater than 0.5, and then insert them into the `g46214_diploid_coding_sequence.fasta` file to get a final sequence for diploids.

-For g46214 tetraploids, the most important output files created are called `g46214_tetraploid_coding_sequence.fasta` which contains the nucleotide consensus sequence for the tetraploid, and `final_multiallelic_tetraploid.vcf` which contains multiallelic variants.
+For g46214 tetraploids, the most important output files in the `tetraploid_output` directory are called `g46214_tetraploid_coding_sequence.fasta` which contains the nucleotide consensus sequence for the tetraploid, and `final_multiallelic_tetraploid.vcf` which contains multiallelic variants.
 You have to manually identify and extract alleles in the `final_multiallelic_tetraploid.vcf` file that have an allele frequency greater than 0.5, and then insert them into the `g46214_tetraploid_coding_sequence.fasta` file to get a final sequence for the tetraploids.

 ### g10577
 With the `bio2` conda environemnt still active, we will filter the vcfs we have to only include biallelic variants with an allele frequency greater than 0.6.
 The resulting filtered vcfs will then be used, along with the reference fasta and gff, to produce our consensus sequences for the genes of interest in the tetraploid and diploid.
 This is accomplished by running the script below: